SanyueHan/Degree-Project/report/final_thesis.md

 ![Figure 0 link file using gcc raised error in windows](individual_zy/f0.png)

 In the process of looking for a solution, I found the back-end platform compatibility problem difficult to solve.
-One reason is that the person responsible for the back end need to understand the results provided by the front end, before starting his own part, and if the front end go through a refactor that change something, such as the structure of the abstract syntax tree, the back end also need to be adjusted accordingly.
+One reason is that the person responsible for the back end needs to understand the results provided by the front end, before starting his own part, and if the front end go through a refactor that change something, such as the structure of the abstract syntax tree, the back end also need to be adjusted accordingly.
 Another reason is that using interpreter the script code could run on any platform